PyDrocsid/cogs/moderation/logging/documentation.md

 |:------:|:------:|:----------|
 |`days`|:heavy_check_mark:|Time after which the old messages should be deleted|

-If the value of `days` is set to `-1`, the deletion of the log entries is deactivated.
+If the value of `days` is set to `-1`, the deletion of the log entries is disabled.

 ## `exclude`